intel/llvm/sycl/doc/DeviceGlobal.md

-    - Regardless of whether the USM buffer has already been created for the variable, the runtime initializes the `usmptr` member in the *device instance* of the variable by using a backend-specific function which copies data from the host to a device variable.
-It is a simple matter to use this function to overwrite the `usmptr` member with the address of the USM buffer.
-The details of this device-specific function are described below.
+    - Regardless of whether the USM buffer has already been created for the variable, the runtime initializes the `usmptr` member in the *device instance* of the variable by using a new [PI interface][6] which copies data from the host to a global variable in a `pi_program`.
+It is a simple matter to use this interface to overwrite the `usmptr` member with the address of the USM buffer.

+[6]: <#new-pi-interface-to-copy-to-or-from-a-module-scope-variable>

 Note that the runtime does not need to initialize the `val` member variable of device global variables that are decorated with `device_image_scope` because